HOME • SEARCH • EMAIL • ABOUT

 Botany

-Coarse and branched half-woodty plant, prickly or unarmed, growing to a height of 0.4 to 1 meter.
+Utong is a coarse and branched half-woody plant, prickly or unarmed, growing to a height of 0.4 to 1 meter.
 Stems are prickly and covered with soft short hairs.
-Leaves are ovate to oblong-ovate, 10-25 cm long, some armed with spines, stellate-hairy beneath, and irregularly and shallowly lobed at the margin.
-Flowers are axillary, about 2.5 cm long, purplish or bluish.
-Fruit is fleshy, smooth, purple when ripe, up to 25 cm long, extremely variable in shape - rounded, oblong, or cylindric-oblong.
+Leaves are ovate to oblong-ovate, broad as they are long, 10 to 25 centimeters long, armed on both surfaces with long, stout spines, stellate-hairy beneath, and irregularly and shallowly lobed at the margin.
+Inflorescences are umbelliform and lateral, with 1 to 6 flowers.
+Flowers are axillary, about 2.5 centimeters long, purplish or bluish.
+Fruit is fleshy, smooth, purple when ripe, up to 25 centimeters long, extremely variable in shape, rounded, oblong, or cylindric-oblong.
+Seeds are compressed, purple-brown, 2-4 millimeters in diameter.
+Fruit flesh is white.

 Distribution

-In thickets and waste places along the roads at low altitudes.
+- In thickets and waste places along the roads at low altitudes in Leyte; Zamboanga, Mindanao, and Jolo.

 - Fruit contains trigonelline, choline, vitamins A, B, and C; fat 0.1 percent, and protein 2.2 percent.